 Court overturns Boston Marathon bomber's death sentence

-“But make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution,” the judges said.
+“But make no mistake: Dzhokhar will spend his remaining days locked up in prison, with the only matter remaining being whether he will die by execution,” the judges said, more than six month after arguments were heard in the case.

-The April 15, 2013, attack killed three people and injured more than 260 others.
+An email seeking comment was sent to an attorney for Tsarnaev.
+A spokesperson for the US Attorney's office in Boston said they were reviewing the opinion and had no immediate comment.

 Tsarnaev's lawyers acknowledged at the beginning of his trial that he and his older brother, Tamerlan Tsarnaev, set off the two bombs at the marathon finish line.
 But they argued that Dzhokar Tsarnaev is less culpable than his brother, who they said was the mastermind behind the attack.